-Every complaint or suspicion of abuse from within or outside the Trust will be taken seriously and action taken in accordance with this policy.
-If a member of staff or Governor is concerned about the welfare of a pupil, the matter should be referred to the applicable DSL, (or a DDSL as soon as possible and they will contact children's social care as appropriate.
-If a member of staff or Governor is aware that there is a pupil in danger of immediate harm (a child at risk), a referral must be made by either the DSL or the member of staff immediately (where a member of staff makes a referral directly, they should inform the DSL as soon as possible thereafter).
-If a member of staff or Governor hears a complaint of abuse, the procedures set out in Appendix 5 (Guidance for Staff on suspecting or hearing a complaint of abuse) must be followed.
+If a member of staff or Governor is concerned about the welfare of a pupil, the matter should be referred to the applicable DSL, (or a DDSL) as soon as possible and they will contact children's social care as appropriate.
+If a member of staff or Governor is aware that there is a pupil in danger of immediate harm (a child at risk), a referral must be made by either the DSL or the member of staff immediately (where a member of staff or Governor hears a complaint of abuse, the procedures set out in Appendix 5 (Guidance for Staff on suspecting or hearing a complaint of abuse) must be followed.